fonfalleh/playin/Plan.md

 TODO take schema from testcore (fields are added), add to git repo with docker compose and examples
 TODO rename core to ... playin?

+Some fighting with the docker setup...

+Problem lies in mounting a lib dir on /var/solr/data/lib

+/var/solr/data/ is populated on first startup, and mounting /var/solr/data/lib

+Some progress with putting docker in resources and use templating and resource moving